darHH/tp/docs/UserGuide.md

 edit 2 n/James Lee p/87654321 a/45 Sunset Blvd pc/119077
 ```

-This updates the 2nd contact in your current FitFriends list with a new name, phone number, address, and postal code.
+This updates the 2nd contact in your current FitFriends list with a new name, phone number, address, and postal code:

 ![Editing a Friend](images/edit_command.png)